A vegan version of tamagoyaki, the much-loved Japanese rolled omelette. This chickpea-tofu version is seasoned with scallions and herbs.

 Water vs. broth: This recipe call for 1 3/4 cups of water, but you can absolutely play around with other liquids.
 I’ve made this tamagoyaki using strong mushroom tea in place of the water, or a favorite herby vegetable broth.
 Play around!

 Here's another example of vegan tamagoyaki as a component in a simple rice bowl for lunch.
 There's purple rice, sliced avocado, chana masala spice-dusted hard-boiled egg, and peanuts.
 I drizzled it with a spicy sesame soy sauce.
 All the components here were pre-made (aka leftovers).
 To pull together lunch I heated the rice, and pulled the other components from the refrigerator an hour or so ahead of time to bring them up to room temperature.
 Here's where you can click-around all the lunch ideas you see pictured above.
+These quinoa patties are also a great option, and same goes for a couple rolls of vegan sushi.
 Have fun experimenting, and enjoy!

 This tamagoyaki mixture fits in a quart jar and will keep refrigerated for 5-6 days.
 For make-ahead convenience, you can cook all your tamagoyaki and once, allow them to cool, and wrap individually in parchment paper.
 They will keep refrigerated for 3-4 days.
 When you’re ready to pack a lunch or make a meal, slice and enjoy.
 If you want to make a nori-lined version of tamagoyaki, I have notes for that up above in the variations.